AnyLog-co/documentation/managing configuration.md

 Without a script file, with multiple commands, enclose each command with quotation marks and separate each command with the keyword ```and```.
 Example:
 <pre>
-AnyLog process "run tcp server !external_ip !node_1_port !ip !node_1_port" and "run rest server !ip 7849"
+anyLog process "run tcp server !external_ip !node_1_port !ip !node_1_port" and "run rest server !ip 7849"
 </pre>

 ## Configuration from a database table